maltaweel/ImageComparison/READ.md

 shp/:

-This folder contains a shapefile (TM_WORLD_BORDERS-0.3) of countries that are used for nodes in the network files for sculpture comparsions.
+This folder contains a shapefile (TM_WORLD_BORDERS-0.3) of countries that are used for nodes in the network files for sculpture comparisons.
 The nodes represent countries that are within archaeological/ancient regions (e.g, Mesopotamia equated with Iraq).
 The shapefile is used to help build the network and map it to a geographic location.

 src/: